Minnesota expands vaccine supply for seniors and educators

 The change in the state's vaccination strategy also comes after an increase in weekly doses from the federal government from around 65,000 per week to around 79,000.

-The original pilot sites (including the site relocated to Blaine) are not scheduling any new appointments but will open again on Feb.
+The original pilot sites are not scheduling any new appointments but will open again on Feb.
 11 to administer scheduled second doses to individuals who received their first dose at those sites.
 More than 220,000 individuals who pre-registered for a dose at those sites last week will be selected for a spot at either the sites in Minneapolis and Duluth, or a future site.

 In addition to the Minneapolis site, 35 local public health clinics across the state — as well as pharmacies in Brainerd, St. Cloud and Rochester — will administer doses to teachers, school staff and child care workers.